 The MySQL Server version is 5.6.14 or higher.

-The InnoDB storage engine is available and partitioning enabled.
+The InnoDB storage engine is available.

 You must ensure the following in the MySQL Server configuration: